Table of contents

 It's September, which means that university courses will start soon.
 I've made many mistakes as a computer science major.

-If I could go back with a time machine, I wish I knew these 5 things:
+If I could go back with a time machine, I wish I knew these five things:

-However, I believe that spending some extra hours on top of the time spent working on coursework is extremely beneficial.
+However, I believe that spending some extra hours on top of the time spent working on coursework is hugely beneficial.

-During my first academic year, I remember hearing one of my lecturers saying that in order to perform well in the course.
+During my first academic year, I remember hearing one of my lecturers say that to perform well in the course.

-When I heard that I initially laughed and cried at the same time, but now thinking about it he was right.
+When I heard that, I initially laughed and cried simultaneously, but now thinking about it, he was right.

-I mentioned earlier that computer science requires a lot of time outside of your lectures.
-Mastering computer algorithms requires practice and dedication.
+I mentioned earlier that computer science requires much time outside your lectures.

 Your first and second years will involve algebra, statistics, and probability.

 You will get a lot of help and support on these modules even if you're not from a scientific background, but knowing some maths in advance will only help you.